GMAT Score in MBA Scholarship: How Important is it?

 - Need-based or

+For need-based scholarships, a prospective student’s family income and other socio-economic factors determine the amount of financial aid.
+Please note that this doesn’t take a student’s merit and GMAT score into account.
 Whereas, for a merit-based scholarship, as the name suggests, the GPA and GMAT score is a significant factor and are thus highly competitive.
-In majority of cases, the student’s GMAT scores, their overall academic performance, and other achievements help decide their eligibility and the amount of aid they would receive.
+In most cases, the student’s GMAT scores, overall academic performance, and other achievements help decide their eligibility and the amount of aid they would receive.

 b.
 MBA Scholarships offered by External Organizations

-However, if you are looking for specific organizations that consider the applicant’s GMAT scores as well, here’s a list generated by GMAC of organizations that qualify to receive GMAT scores of students –
+Several external organizations offer MBA scholarships based on ranging from gender, race, work experience, MBA specialization, region, or religion to high-achieving students.
+However, if you are looking for specific organizations that consider the applicant’s GMAT scores as well, here’s a list generated by GMAC that qualify to receive GMAT scores of students –

 |Consortium for Graduate Study in Management||U.S. citizens with a bachelor’s degree from the U.S.; must submit GMAT scores along with many other application materials for consideration||Full tuition and fees for two years of full-time study|